deli3an/sa-takehome-project-readme/README.md

 ### What challenges did you encounter?

-One challenge I encountered was to pass the payment amount to `/create-payment-intent` to create the Payment Intent.
-The `/checkout` in `app.js` has already converted the amount to the integer of how much to charge in the smallest currency unit (e.g. 2500 *cents* to charge $25).
-The following code is added to retrieve the amount from the DOM.
+**Retrieving the payment amount:** One challenge was passing the payment amount to create the Payment Intent.
+The `/checkout` in `app.js` has already converted the amount to the smallest currency unit (e.g. $25 to 2500 cents).
+To retrieve the amount on the client side, I added the following JavaScript to read it from the DOM:

 ```javascript
 const amountElement = document.querySelector(".amount");
 const amount = amountElement ? parseInt(amountElement.getAttribute("data-amount")) : 0;
 ```

-The second challenge was to listen to the form submission.
-The `checkout.hbs` uses `form name="payment-form"`. `document.querySelector('form[name="payment-form"]') ` needs to be used instead of `querySelector("#payment-form")` if the `id="payment-form"` is not added to the form.
+**Form submission:** The second challenge was selecting the payment form to listen for its submission event.
+Since `checkout.hbs` uses `name="payment-form"` instead of `id="payment-form"`.
+I needed to use `document.querySelector('form[name="payment-form"]') ` rather than `document.querySelector("#payment-form")`.

-The third challenge is the error handling and edge case testing.
-Simple error handlers have been added to the code.
-There may be more error scenarios that can happen.
-They are handled as a default error.
+**Error handling and edge cases:** The third challenge is implementing robust error handling and testing for edge cases.
+I added simple handlers for common error scenarios.
+Any unexpected errors are caught and managed by a default error handler.
+More specific error conditions could be addressed in the future.

 ## How you might extend this if you were building a more robust instance of the same application.

-Comprehensive error handling can be implemented to notify the customer more details about the payment errors.
+**Robust error handling:** Implementing more comprehensive error handling would provide the customers with clear, specific details about why a payment failed, improving the customer experience.

-Webhook can be implemented to automate actions after certain event happens.
-For example, when Stripe successfully processes a payment, it sends this event to the webhook endpoint and automatic fulfilment of the book purchase is triggered.
+**Webhook integration:** Implementing Webhook integration automates actions and workflow after certain event happens.
+For example, when Stripe successfully processes a payment, it can send an event to the webhook endpoint and automatically trigger the fulfillment process for the book purchase.

-Other Stripe capabilities can be implmented and extended: Stripe Radar for fraud prevention and Stripe Tax for tax automation.
+**Additional Stripe features:** Other Stripe capabilities can be implmented, such as Stripe Radar for fraud prevention, Stripe Tax for tax automation, and Stripe Sigma for advanced custom reports.